 COVID-19 vaccines

-The updated COVID-19 vaccines are now available to anyone 6 months or older in Ontario for free, regardless of citizenship or immigration status.
-They provide greater protection against the currently circulating KP.2 subvariants.
+COVID-19 vaccines are available to anyone 6 months or older in Ontario for free, regardless of citizenship or immigration status.
+They provide greater protection against the currently circulating LP.8.1 subvariants.
 The COVID-19 and flu vaccine can be given at the same time.
-It’s encouraged to receive both vaccines this season.
+It’s encouraged to receive both vaccines.
 You do not need an Ontario health card to get the vaccine.

-Eligible individuals may receive a COVID-19 vaccine if it has been 6 months since their last dose or confirmed COVID-19 infection.
+You can receive a COVID-19 vaccine if it has been 3 months since your last dose or confirmed COVID-19 infection.

 Novavax